 Soda was born Amalia Soto in 1989 in San Juan, Puerto Rico and currently lives and works in New York.
 She received her B.F.A in Photography and Imaging from Tish School of Art, New York University in 2011.
 Soda gained repute through participating in Paddles On!, the first ever digital art auction and gallery show held at Phillips auction house, New York, in 2013.
 There, she sold her piece Inbox Full (2013), an eight-hour webcam video of Soda reading all of the messages in her Tumblr inbox.

 Since 2015 her work has been represented by Annka Kultys Gallery.
-The artist has had three gallery solo exhibitions, including the current show Me and My Gurls, Comfort Zone in 2016 and From My Bedroom to Yours in 2015 which was her ﬁrst ever presentation and was accompanied by a fully illustrated catalogue with three original essays.
+The artist has had three gallery solo exhibitions, including the recent show Me and My Gurls in 2018, Comfort Zone in 2016 and From My Bedroom to Yours in 2015 which was her ﬁrst ever presentation and was accompanied by a fully illustrated catalogue with three original essays.

 10 MAY – 16 JULY 2018